student working on a group project

 Where can I take classes?

-Atlanta Campus, Buckhead Center (200 Tower Place), Online
+Atlanta Campus, Buckhead Center (3348 Peachtree Rd.
+NE), Online

 The program can be completed in-person as well as online.
 Use the comparison chart to determine which format is right for you.

-Note: While the Master of Actuarial Science program can be completed online, courses for the dual degree must be taken in person.
+Note: While the Actuarial Science Concentration, MBA program can be completed online, courses for the dual degree must be taken in person.

 Application Deadlines View Admissions Requirements